119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 What to Do After You Sell Your Car Online?

 After successfully selling your vehicle, there are a few important steps to complete.
-These activities will help to protect you from any future issues and to ensure that the sale is recorded correctly.
-If you take these easy steps, the sale of your vehicle will be completed properly.
+These steps help protect you from future issues and ensure the sale is recorded properly.
+Following these steps ensures the sale of your vehicle is completed properly.

 • Complete a Bill of Sale with the purchaser.